 Is our online option to give us feedback whether good or bad, in a confidential user friendly way.
 You simply complete the form found on this page with as much information as you can and we will make sure this goes to the right services.
 It is important to note that you will not receive a direct response to the specific issues you raise, however your comments will be used to drive forward change and if you opt to receive a copy of our annual Patient feedback Report you will be able to see how patient comments have influenced change.
 Find out how 'we are listening' to your comments and how we're responding.

 Is an online, public website run by an independent organisation.
 Patients and their families can write about their experiences in any of our services to be shared on the Patient Opinion website, which can be seen by anyone.
 We also respond on this site, opening up a conversation between the Health Board and our patients.
-Click here to be taken to the Patient Opinion Site
+Click here to be taken to the Care Opinion Site